blakadder/ILIFERobot/README.md

 - add hostname definition
 - separate MQTT topics for state and status to use HA mqtt.vacuum schema:state
 - changed states to satisfy HA requirements
+- new configuration supports send.command service in HA, use "robot:%command%" to invoke
 - add fan topic (still unreliable)
 - add `locate` command (doesn work in webUI) that beeps the vacuum 10 times when invoked
 - removed UDP, isn't useful